jeremylu916/jeremylu916.github.io/_pages/about.md

 ## Professional Service

 Reviewer for:
-- IEEE Transactions on Neural Networks and Learning Systems (TTNLS)
+- IEEE Transactions on Neural Networks and Learning Systems (TNNLS)
 - IEEE Data Science and Advanced Analytics (DSAA)
 - Multiscale Modeling and Simulation (MMS)
 - Journal of Computing and Information Science in Engineering